AntMouss/Novelties-detection-project/README.md

 There are 3 types of Macro Calculator :

 * `TFIDFSequentialSimilarityCalculator` : using a TFIDF kernel (no specific training arguments available yet).
-* `GuidedCoreXSequentialSimilarityCalculator` :  using a CoreX kernel ( specific training arguments in original [doc](https://github.com/gregversteeg/corex_topic/blob/master/corextopic/corextopic.py) line 18 ).
+* `GuidedCoreXSequentialSimilarityCalculator` :  using a CoreX kernel (specific training arguments in original [doc](https://github.com/gregversteeg/corex_topic/blob/master/corextopic/corextopic.py) line 18).
   _**Warning**_ : you can't use following parameters --> `n_hidden` .
-* `GuidedLDASequentialSimilarityCalculator` :  using LDA kernel ( specific training arguments in original [doc](https://radimrehurek.com/gensim/models/ldamodel.html) ).
+* `GuidedLDASequentialSimilarityCalculator` :  using LDA kernel (specific training arguments in original [doc](https://radimrehurek.com/gensim/models/ldamodel.html)).
   _**Warning**_ : you can't use following parameters -->  `corpus`, `num_topics`, `id2word` , `eta` .

 _**Note** 1_ : as explain in [note 2](#4topic-modelling) , you need to specify seed words if you use semi-supervising learning
-( `GuidedLDASequentialSimilarityCalculator` , `GuidedCoreXSequentialSimilarityCalculator` ) else you can keep default seed words in `config/seed.json`
+(`GuidedLDASequentialSimilarityCalculator` , `GuidedCoreXSequentialSimilarityCalculator`) else you can keep default seed words in `config/seed.json`
-( just available for default `LANG` and default `LABELS_IDX` )
+(just available for default `LANG` and default `LABELS_IDX`).

 _**Note 2**_ : If you are using the 2 last class , you can specify an `anchor_strength` training parameter (semi-supervising learning) to increase the weight of the seed words in the corpus , else you can keep the default `anchor_strength` value.